Skip to content

 The GORUCK Event kit (pre-built)

-See the GORUCK Event kit on our shop →
+See the GORUCK Event Day loadout →

 Event-day timeline